 If you pre-qualify, they’ll call you and take you through the rest of the process.
 Remember, though, that pre-qualification isn’t always a guarantee of loan amounts, repayment periods and rates.

 Based on what we saw in the application, we know that FreedomPlus takes a variety of factors into account when determining your loan.

 First, you’re getting rid of debt instead of adding more.
 Second, FreedomPlus may be able to reduce your monthly payments either through lower interest rates, longer repayment periods or both, which means you’ll have more money freed up to pay off debt and, in theory, stay out of debt.
 The company even offers a lower rate if you let them use the funds to pay off your debts directly.

 Another important note is the co-signer section.
 A co-signer is someone you can add to your loan application who will become personally responsible for your loan if you don’t pay.
 If you pay late and get negative marks on your credit report, your co-signer will get those negative marks, too.

-From the borrower’s perspective, a co-signer improves your chances of a getting a loan, especially if they have excellent credit, low debt and a good income.
+From the borrower’s perspective, a co-signer improves your chances of a getting a loan, especially if they have excellent credit, low debt, and a good income.